Database Explained | Definition, Evolution, and Modern Uses

-What is a Database – Defination, Examples, Components
+What is a Database and how It Works?

 A database is a system that helps us store and organize information in a structured way.
 Think of it like a digital filing cabinet where all your important data is kept safe and easy to find.
 Whether it’s a list of customer names, product details, or any other type of information, a database makes it simple to search, update, and manage everything in one place.
 Businesses, websites, and apps use databases to handle large amounts of data efficiently.
 This way, they can quickly get the information they need whenever they need it.